Running away from any problem only increases the distance from the solution. The easiest way to escape from the problem is to solve it.

 As you will see later in this piece, ACT is effective for a wide range of psychological disorders, but it is also effective as a life-affirming and inspirational perspective on the world.

-What if you could accept and yourself to feel what you feel, even if it’s negative?
+What if you could accept and allow yourself to feel what you feel, even if it’s negative?
 What would happen if you let yourself experience it all, instead of focusing all your effort on evading any potentially difficult problems?

 ACT can show you exactly what happens, and how you can harness the power of acceptance to get the life you want.